Atishay990/HS_matrix/README.md

 # Welcome to HS Matrix
-Here you will find solution of all short questions and short notes for HS112 STS course :stuck_out_tongue_winking_eye:
+Here you will find solution of all short questions and short notes for HS112 STS course.

 ## Enjoy !!